101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-4/course.md

     <VerticalAlign>
         It’s always something to start in a new environment.
 And you’ve decided to make the best of it.
         <Spacer />
-        "You’re all set now.
-Let’s get to work! "
+        *"You’re all set now.
+Let’s get to work!"*
         <Spacer />
-        "You’ve got your first opportunity to show you know your stuff.
+        *"You’ve got your first opportunity to show you know your stuff.
 Ethan is on vacation, and he deals with the meme inventory.
 Could you cover for him?
-Start by getting familiar with the registry… "
+Start by getting familiar with the registry… "*
     </VerticalAlign>
 </narrativeText>
 <Spacer />